 Gingerbread is a ginger- and molasses-flavored cake or cookie.
 It is a very popular winter treat.

-Sparkling is the perfect word for the magical ambience set by a fresh snowfall.
+Sparkling is the perfect word for the magical ambiance set by a fresh snowfall.
 Each individual snowflake sparkles like a carpet of white glitter.
 Icicles and frost also catch the sunlight and add to the dazzling display.

 Berets are associated with France, but you will see people wearing them in other cold climate places.
 A beret is a wide, round cap with no visor.
 Sometimes, it has a tab in the center.
-According to a fashion website called Blonde Salad, it’s the “hat of the moment.”

 Unsullied is a word that means uncontaminated and clean.
 People often use it to refer to pristine snow before it has been dirtied by cars or people.